 Yohimbine is a tree bark in traditional West African medicine believed to be effective for treating ED.
 A meta-analysis of studies conducted in 2021 found that most credible studies looking into yohimbine suggest it had the potential to help men suffering from ED, particularly when combined with other known botanical treatments.6 Doses ran the gamut from under 5mg up to 100mg daily.
 Reports of side effects were mixed, with two studies losing several patients each to “intolerable side effects.”
 These included dizziness, agitation, and gastrointestinal upset.

 This is the source of an ingredient called icariin.
 The ingredient may help to inhibit PDE-5 — the same type of approach that allows Viagra to work.
-However, successful studies in humans often use relatively high doses, such as this study, which relied on 526mg.7 That’s nearly twice the entire quantity of ingredients within an ExtenZe dose — not just the icariin in Extenze, but all of what’s inside.
+However, successful studies in humans often use relatively high doses, such as a study from 2008, which relied on 526mg.7 That’s nearly twice the entire quantity of ingredients within an ExtenZe dose — not just the icariin in Extenze, but all of what’s inside.

 Most testosterone-boosting supplements contain a small amount of boron.
 Studies indicate that this mineral increases your body’s free testosterone, which is critical for sexual performance, muscle maintenance, and other aspects of masculinity.8 Unfortunately, like the other ingredients in ExtenZe, we do not know how much is present.